PLC-Programmer/Prolog/README.md

 # Prolog
 The "other" programming language: Logic programming (in Prolog) to accomplish "magical" things.

-2017-04-23/RSa:
+2017-05-27/RSa: potentially to do:
-  - much more statements to follow
+  - more statements to follow?
-  - to be synchronized with LinkedIn memo
+  - to be synchronized with LinkedIn memo?